noahfraiture/coma/README.md

 - **comments**: Extracts any comments found in the HTML (such as those in HTML comment tags).
 - **links**: Extracts all hyperlinks from the page, allowing you to see the navigation structure or related pages.
 - **images**: Extracts the URLs of images present on the page.
+- **graph** : Once the discovery has finished, your browser will open with an interactive topology
 - **help**: Displays the help menu, providing information on usage and available options.

 ### Options